duniter/duniter/doc/HTTP_API.md

 #### `amendments/view/[AMENDMENT_ID]/voters`
 **Goal**

-Merkle URL referencing to the voters of the Community.
+Merkle URL refering to the voters of the Community for this amendment.

 **Parameters**